cosmos/ibc/spec/core/ics-004-channel-and-packet-semantics/UPGRADES.md

 }
 ```

-NOTE: Implementations that want to explicitly permission upgrades should enforce crossing hellos. i.e. Both parties must have called INITUPGRADE with mutually compatible parameters in order for a TRYUPGRADE to succeed.
-Implementations that want to be permissive towards counterparty-initiated upgrades may allow moving from OPEN to TRYUPGRADE.
+NOTE: Implementations that want to explicitly permission upgrades should enforce crossing hellos. i.e. Both parties must have called ChanUpgradeInit with mutually compatible parameters in order for ChanUpgradeTry to succeed.
+Implementations that want to be permissive towards counterparty-initiated upgrades may allow moving from OPEN to FLUSHING without having an upgrade previously stored on the executing chain.

 ```typescript
 function chanUpgradeAck(